kerlynn/boring-task/README.md

-# boring-task
+# boring-task.
-scripts I wrote to increase productivity in my work and daily life
+scripts I wrote to increase productivity in my work and daily life.